 Online Exams: Exams will include a variety of questions (essay questions, some multiple choice) and will evaluate your knowledge of both the readings assigned as well as the materials covered in class lectures.
 It is expected you put your critical thinking skills to work.
 The exam will be essay-heavy, therefore, grammar, spelling, sentence structure, etc. will be crucial in obtaining the highest grade possible.
-The exam will have a time limit, and you must download Respondus Lockdown Browser at the beginning of the semester in order to access each exam; this will lockdown your browser to prevent cheating.
+The exam will have a time limit and you must download Respondus Lockdown at the beginning of the semester to access each exam; this will lockdown your browser to prevent cheating.
 This is NOT an open-book exam.
 [Lowest regular exam grade will be dropped].

-Essay Paper: Constitutional Amendment Proposal
+Essay Paper: Legislative Analysis Paper